Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: Introduction

-Among all the different reform ideas, marginal capacity accreditation has become a pivotal element in both demand and supply side reforms across most ISOs in the US.
-Unlike \emph{average} methods, which compensate each resource based on the aggregate reliability benefit of all units of that resource type, the \emph{marginal} approach compensates resources based on the incremental reliability benefit provided by the next unit of that type \cite{miso_white_paper_2021}.
-The marginal methodology offers a more precise investment signal to market participants, reflecting the true reliability value of various resources.
-Recognizing these advantages, the Federal Energy Regulatory Commission (FERC) has approved marginal-based accreditation reforms for several ISOs in the past years \cite{ferc_nyiso,ferc_pjm}.
-Currently, there are two primary methods used in this context: marginal effective load carrying capability (ELCC) and MRI.
-While marginal ELCC and MRI yield similar results under the same reliability metric, their impact on the existing market has not been fully understood due to uncertainties and complex interactions with other market parameters \cite{qiancredit}.
+Among the various reform initiatives, marginal capacity accreditation has become a pivotal element in both demand and supply side reforms across most ISOs in the US.
+Unlike \emph{average} methods, which compensate each resource based on the aggregate reliability benefit of all units of that resource type, the \emph{marginal} approach compensates resources based on the incremental reliability benefit provided by the next unit of that type \cite{fengmri}.
+Reflecting these advantages, the Federal Energy Regulatory Commission (FERC) has approved marginal-based accreditation reforms for several ISOs in recent years \cite{ferc_nyiso,ferc_pjm}.
+In practice, two primary marginal accreditation metrics are widely used: marginal effective load carrying capability (ELCC) and MRI.
+Both are typically implemented via gradient-estimation procedures \cite{qiancredit}.
+This accreditation method is especially important for storage because its physical MW capability is not a homogeneous capacity product but depends on scarcity duration, charging opportunities, and the modeled resource mix.

-Despite its advantages, the marginal accreditation methods present computational challenges as compared to class-level average accreditation, primarily due to the need to accurately measure the \emph{gradient} of each resource's contribution to system reliability.
-This method typically requires calculating the incremental reliability values of individual resources ,which requires modeling each resource in detail.
-To alleviate these challenges, similar resources might be grouped into a resource class to ensure computational traceability \cite{e3_2021}.
-These issues are particularly pronounced for energy-limited resources, especially energy storage \cite{levin2023energy}.
+Despite its advantages, the marginal accreditation methods present computational challenges as compared to class-level average accreditation, primarily due to the need to accurately measure the \emph{local reliability slope} of each resource's contribution to system reliability \cite{ISONE2022}.
+In current practice, this is usually done through perturbation analysis: the adequacy model is rerun after a small change in the accredited quantity, and the resulting finite difference is treated as MRI.
+This benchmark is computationally expensive and can also be sensitive to both perturbation step size and sample size \cite{qiancredit}.
+These issues are particularly pronounced for energy-limited resources, especially energy storage \cite{e3_2021,levin2023energy}.